tnebooks/12th-biology/content.en/ecosystem/plant-succession.md

 If the autotrophic organisms like green plants are dominant during the early stages of succession it is called **autotrophic succession**, this occurs in the habitat which is rich in inorganic substances.
 Since, green plants dominate in the beginning of this succession, there is a gradual increase in organic matter and subsequently the energy flow in the ecosystem.

+### Process of succession

+There are a number of sequential processes in primary autotrophic succession.
+They are
+(1)Nudation,
+(2) Invasion (migration)
+(3) Ecesis,
+(4) Aggregation,
+(5) Competition,
+(6) Reaction
+(7) Stabilization (climax).

+**1. Nudation**- This is the development of a barren area without any form of life.
+The barren area may be developed due to topographic (soil erosion, wind action), climatic (hails, storm, fire), and biotic (human activities, epidemics, etc.,) factors.

+**2. Invasion**- If species invade or reach a barren area from any other area it is called invasion.
+When the seeds, spores or other propagules of plant species reach the barren area, by air, water and various other agent, it is known as migration.

+**3. Ecesis (Establishment)**- After reaching a new area (invasion), the successful establishment of the species, as a result of adjustment with the conditions prevailing in the area, is known as ecesis.
+If the establishment is complete, the plant will be able to reproduce sexually in that particular area.

+**4. Aggregation**- The successful establishment of species, as a result of reproduction and increase in population of the species than the earlier stage is called aggregation.

+**5. Competition** - It refers to the aggregation of a particular species in an area which leads to inter specific and intraspecific competition among the individuals for water, nutrient,radiant energy, CO2, O2 and space, etc.

+**6. Reaction**- The species occupying a habitat gradually modify the environmental condition, where the existing species community is displaced or replaced by another.
+This is called reaction.
+The community which is replaced by another community is called seral community.

+**7. Stabilization (Climax stage)** - The final establishment of plant community is called stabilization.
+This establishment of a plant community which maintains itself in equilibrium with climax of the area and not replaced by others is known as climax community and the stage is climax stage.

 ### Classification of plant succession